 Our hospitals were the first in central Virginia to offer HBOT, an advanced treatment for wound healing.
 Typically an outpatient treatment, HBOT involves breathing pure oxygen in a sealed, pressurized environment to help push more oxygen into your blood plasma.
 This promotes healing by enhancing the white blood cells' ability to fight infection and stimulating the growth of new blood vessels.

 Depending on the type of wound you have, our physical therapists may collaborate with your wound doctor for your treatment.
 Physical therapists provide a range of wound services, including wound cleaning, debridement and application of dressings.
 They can also provide physical therapy to promote wound healing.

 Our multidisciplinary wound care teams

-At HCA Virginia, our multidisciplinary teams work together to ensure our patients receive comprehensive wound treatment.
-Here, you benefit from the combined expertise of:
+Our wound clinics feature teams of medical professionals from different specialties who work together to ensure you receive comprehensive wound treatment.
+You benefit from the combined expertise of:

 - Diabetic counselors

 - Infectious disease specialists

 - Plastic surgeons